 This is a cytotoxic drug.
 Use appropriate personal protective equipment (e.g. gloves) for receiving, handling, admin, and disposal.
 Any unused portions should be disposed of in accordance w/ local requirements.

-L01XE17 - axitinib ; Belongs to the class of protein kinase inhibitors, other antineoplastic agents.
+L01EK01 - axitinib ; Belongs to the class of vascular endothelial growth factor receptor (VEGFR) tyrosine kinase inhibitors.
 Used in the treatment of cancer.

 Anon.
 Axitinib.
 Lexicomp Online.
 Hudson, Ohio.
 Wolters Kluwer Clinical Drug Information, Inc. https://online.lexi.com.
 Accessed 03/05/2017 .Buckingham R (ed).
 Axitinib.
 Martindale: The Complete Drug Reference [online].
 London.
 Pharmaceutical Press. https://www.medicinescomplete.com.
 Accessed 03/05/2017 .Inlyta Tablet, Film Coated (Pfizer Laboratories Div, Pfizer Inc).
 DailyMed.
 Source: U.S. National Library of Medicine. https://dailymed.nlm.nih.gov/dailymed/.
 Accessed 03/05/2017 .Joint Formulary Committee.
 Axitinib.
 British National Formulary [online].
 London.
 BMJ Group and Pharmaceutical Press. https://www.medicinescomplete.com.
 Accessed 03/05/2017 .McEvoy GK, Snow EK, Miller J et al (eds).
 Axitinib.
 AHFS Drug Information (AHFS DI) [online].
 American Society of Health-System Pharmacists (ASHP). https://www.medicinescomplete.com.
 Accessed 03/05/2017 .